TrevorStubbs/201-lab2/README.md

 1 hour to make the 7th question
 30min for final score.

-3.5hour.
-Should be done by 4pm.
+3.5 Should be done by 4pm.
+I am finished at 3.15